Heuristic

-Examples that employ heuristics include using trial and error, a rule of thumb or an educated guess.

-Heuristics are the strategies derived from previous experiences with similar problems.
+Context

+Gigerenzer & Gaissmaier (2011) state that sub-sets of strategy include heuristics, regression analysis, and Bayesian inference.

+Heuristics are strategies based on rules to generate optimal decisions, like the anchoring effect and utility maximization problem.
 These strategies depend on using readily accessible, though loosely applicable, information to control problem solving in human beings, machines and abstract issues.
 When an individual applies a heuristic in practice, it generally performs as expected.
 However it can alternatively create systematic errors.

 The most fundamental heuristic is trial and error, which can be used in everything from matching nuts and bolts to finding the values of variables in algebra problems.
 In mathematics, some common heuristics involve the use of visual representations, additional assumptions, forward/backward reasoning and simplification.
-Here are a few commonly used heuristics from George Pólya's 1945 book, How to Solve It: This is because only the general problem can provide to a specific problem—a context from which to draw meaning.